freddygv/hello-consul-k8s-env/README.md

 `kubectl port-forward consul-consul-server-0 8500:8500`

-Submit a `proxy-defaults` config entry that enables "TransparentProxy" mode.
+Transparent proxying can be enabled in Consul with a new flag called `TransparentProxy`.
 This setting will allow Consul to configure Envoy under the assumption that traffic is being redirected into the proxy.
-By setting the flag in a `proxy-defaults` config entry it applies to all services.
+In `defaults.hcl` we are setting the flag in a `proxy-defaults` config entry so that the setting applies to all services.
+Alternatively, the `TransparentProxy` flag can also be set in a `service-defaults` config entry or in the `Proxy` stanza of [proxy service registrations](https://www.consul.io/docs/connect/registration/service-registration#complete-configuration-example).
+Note that for the internal alpha the public-facing docs have not been updated to include the `TransparentProxy` flag.

-This flag is intended to be backwards compatible and should not break existing upstreams defined via Kubernetes pod annotations or proxy registrations on Consul.
+Enabling `TransparentProxy` is intended to be backwards compatible and should not break existing upstreams defined via Kubernetes pod annotations or proxy registrations on Consul.
+However, if traffic redirection rules are applied, users must ensure that the exlicitly defined upstream ports are excluded from redirection.

+Submit the config entry to enable transparent proxy mode:

 `consul config write defaults.hcl`